kwnetzwelt/slide/README.md

 # slide

+Shows a slideshow of pictures that reside in a given directory (recursively) in fullscreen using opengl.

 ## dependencies

-`sudo pacman -S glfw-wayland` // or x11 respectively `sudo pacman -S mesa`
+`sudo pacman -S glfw-wayland` // or x11 respectively

+`sudo pacman -S mesa`

 ## how to build